Assault and Battery Lawyer

 The prosecution must prove each element of the charge beyond a reasonable doubt.
 If key evidence is lacking, contradictory, or unreliable, this can weaken the prosecution’s case and serve as a defense.

-Aggravators to BOTH Assault and Battery
+Aggravators to Both Assault and Battery

-Both assault and battery are what are considered “enhanceable offenses.”
-So depending on how you commit the crime, it can be filed as a misdemeanor or a felony.
+Both assault and battery are considered “enhanceable offenses.”
+So, depending on how you commit the crime, it can be filed as a misdemeanor or a felony.
 For example, aggravated assault can be where you commit assault but do so with a deadly weapon (such as a knife).
-If that is the case, the crime moves from a 2nd degree misdemeanor to a 3rd degree felony, which exposes you to a maximum 5 years in prison.
+If that is the case, the crime moves from a 2nd degree misdemeanor to a 3rd degree felony, which exposes you to a maximum of 5 years in prison.
 And if you get convicted of aggravated assault with a firearm, that crime requires 3 years minimum mandatory in prison!

-Misdemeanor battery can also be increased to a felony in several ways; by strangulation, aggravated battery, felony battery, or committing a battery on a law enforcement officer.
+Misdemeanor battery can also be increased to a felony in several ways: by strangulation, aggravated battery, felony battery, or by committing a battery on a law enforcement officer.
 The crime of battery is subjective.
 In other words, if defendant A hits the victim with X amount of force and the person does not suffer a severe injury because of it, it is just a simple misdemeanor battery.
 However, if defendant B hits the victim with the same X amount of force but his victim suffers a severe injury, it is a felony battery.
 This is commonly referred to as the eggshell skull theory – you take your victim as you find them.
 It does not seem fair to punish the second defendant for the same conduct, does it?
 Sucks, but that is the law.

 Let us fight for you.
 We fight because we care.
-407-344-4837
+407-214-3837

 Why Choose Fighter Law?